 Theft in the workplace is typically a criminal matter.
 Tangible items like computers, devices, equipment, or stationary can be easy enough to pick up on your office security cameras.
 However, digital theft can be much harder to detect, especially without the right IT infrastructure.
 Investigators may need to bring on information security specialists to detect data or information theft.

-While this will usually result in worker termination, it is still a criminal offence and can be pursued in a court of law, provided the evidence backs up the claim.
+While this will usually result in worker termination, it is still a criminal offense and can be pursued in a court of law, provided the evidence backs up the claim.

 How long do workplace investigations take?